Kurama-90/GPT-3.5-Voice-Assistant-for-Android-with-QPython/README.md

 ## Troubleshooting

 - **Voice recognition error**: Ensure your microphone is working correctly and that the necessary permissions are granted to QPython.
-- **GPT API connection error**: Check your internet connection and the validity of your OpenAI API key.
+- **PGPT API connection error**: Check your internet connection and the validity of your OpenAI API key.

 ## Contribution